mmwillingham/acm/acm-dr/README.md

 EOF
 ```

-### Attach the policies to give the velero user the minimum necessary permissions:
+### Attach the policies to give the velero user the minimum necessary permissions
 ```bash
 aws iam put-user-policy --user-name velero --policy-name velero --policy-document file://velero-policy.json
 ```
-### Create an access key for the velero user:
+### Create an access key for the velero user
 ```bash
 # NOTE.
 The first command creates the access key and stores the secret in the variable.
 AWS_SECRET_ACCESS_KEY=$(aws iam create-access-key --user-name velero --output text | awk '{print $4}')